OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 ![nigerian-keyboard](/assets/posts/2021-01-23-Does-your-code-pass-the-Turkey-test/nigeria.png)

-If you wonder things can go more interesting than this, ladies and gentelman, I present you Hungarian keyboard:
+If you wonder things can go more interesting than this, ladies and gentleman, I present you Hungarian keyboard:

 ![hungarian-keyboard](/assets/posts/2021-01-23-Does-your-code-pass-the-Turkey-test/hungary.png)

-My non-elven eyes see there are 4 U's and 4 O's with different accents in Hungarian keyboard most of them being at right hand side :)
+My non-elven eyes see there are 4 U's and 4 O's with different accents in the Hungarian keyboard most of them being at right hand side :)

 ## Conclusion